Adrian-szonyi/NoteTaker/Readme.md

 ## Installation

-The application runs on node.js and is using npm inquirer.
-The tests are using jest which should also be installed.
-You will need to copy the code in Visual Studio and then open the integrated terminal to run the node commands
+The application has been set up to run on the heroku server.
+Follow this link: (https://stark-anchorage-71097.herokuapp.com)

 ## Tests